Spatial Transcriptomics Technologies

 Throughput (slides) High (parallel processing) Lower (multiple imaging cycles)

-Throughput (genes) High (dozens of thousands) Limited (hundred to thousand*)
+Throughput (genes) High (dozens of thousands) Limited (hundreds to thousands)

 Best for… Discovery projects Validation projects